preciofishbone/OmniaDocsG2/blocks/page-properties/index.rst

 .. image:: page-properties-block-display.png

-+ **Select Properties**: Use the list the select properties for the information you want to display.
++ **Select properties**: Use the list the select properties for the information you want to display.
 Click the plus to add the property.

 For each property you add, you can set some style options.
 Click here to set them: